liquidiqq/iconkit/README.md

 If you are not using Tailwindcss, you can change the `height` and `width` values for `h-6 w-6` and `h-5 w-5` classes:

 > **Warning**
-> Not recommended if have Tailwindcss installed, it may override Tailwindcss default classes.
+> Not recommended if Tailwindcss is installed, it may override Tailwindcss default classes.

 ```css
 /* do this only if you are NOT using tailwindcss */